PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to RR Lyrae Stars: Introduction

+Moreover, the method employed to determine the statistical significance of detected signals is not well-established.
+Thus, improving this aspect of the analysis --- i.e., automatically and statistically informing the selection of detected signals --- is especially important in the current era of large all-sky surveys.

-In this work, we present a period-determination approach that utilises customisable templates, along with its implementation in the Python package \PIPS (\texttt{Period determination and Identification Pipeline Suite})\footnote{ PIPS is available at \url{https://github.com/SterlingYM/PIPS}.
+In this work, we present an all-in-one, fast, and statistically robust period-determination approach.
+Our method utilises statistical information that has been embedded in the periodogram but not previously used to simultaneously (i) determine the period, (ii) estimate the uncertainty of the period detection, and (iii) compute the statistical significance of the detected signal without additional analyses.
+This method, along with other features, is implemented in the publicly available Python package \PIPS (\texttt{Period Detection and Identification Pipeline Suite})\footnote{ PIPS is available at \url{https://github.com/SterlingYM/PIPS}.
 The basic usage is described in Appendix~\ref{sec:PIPS_usage}.}.
-We specifically focus herein on its most basic and flexible method to perform period detection with a Fourier-likelihood periodogram, and also showcase its application to the study of RR Lyrae stars.
-With pre-optimized parameters that are further customisable, \PIPS determines the period and analyses the shape of a light curve simultaneously, minimising template bias and improving overall accuracy and reliability. \PIPS also provides a significant improvement over uncertainty estimation and statistical significance calculation techniques that are commonly employed in the literature.
+We specifically focus herein on its most basic and flexible method to perform period detection with a Fourier-likelihood periodogram, and we also showcase its application to the study of RR Lyrae stars.
+With pre-optimised parameters that are further customisable, \PIPS determines the period and analyses the shape of a light curve simultaneously, minimising template bias and improving overall accuracy and reliability.